core-wg/oscore/draft-ietf-core-object-security.md

 If the client receives a response to an Observe request without an Inner Observe option, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
 If the client receives a response to a non-Observe request with an Inner Observe option, then it stops processing the message, as specified in {{ver-res}}.

 A client MUST consider the notification with the highest Partial IV as the freshest, regardless of the order of arrival.
-In order to support existing Observe implementations the OSCORE client implementation MAY set the Observe value to the three least significant bytes of the Partial IV; such an implementation needs to make sure that the Observe value for an observe notification without Partial IV is smaller than a notification with Partial IV.
+In order to support existing Observe implementations the OSCORE client implementation MAY set the Observe value to the three least significant bytes of the Partial IV.
+Implementations needs to make sure that the notification without Partial IV is considered the oldest.

 #### No-Response {#no-resp}